milesj/optimal/docs/usage.md

 the same name is undefined or missing .
 Furthermore, it provides a fluent interface for adding rules to be ran during the validation process.

+> Predicate factory functions are named imports from the `optimal` module.

 ## Options

 The following options can be passed to the 3rd argument.